Remi-Coulom/joedb/README.rst

 Joedb is currently a proof-of-concept prototype.
 It was released with the aim to get feedback and reviews.
 It is not yet ready for real-world use, but the most basic features work, and you are welcome to try them.

 To get started, please take at a look at the _`Documentation http://remi.coulom.free.fr/joedb/`.
-It contains more details, a 5-minute tutorial, and some simple benchmarks.
+It contains a detailed introduction, and a short tutorial that demonstrates how to use joedb.